josephg/egwalker-paper/reg-text.typ

 We only test their collaborative text datatypes, and not the other features they support.
 However, the performance of these libraries varies widely.
 In an effort to distinguish between implementation differences and algorithmic differences, we have also implemented our own performance-optimised reference CRDT library.
-This library shares most of its code with our Rust #algname implementation, enabling (as much as possible) a like-to-like comparison between the traditional CRDT approach and #algname.
+This library shares most of its code with our Rust #algname implementation, enabling a more like-to-like comparison between the traditional CRDT approach and #algname.
 Our reference CRDT outperforms both Yjs and Automerge.

 We have also implemented a simple OT library using the TTF algorithm @Oster2006TTF.